Mendez252/TSExam/README.md

 Once inside the application, you will see a list of users loaded from an API, and a form in wich you'll be able to post a new user to that API.
 The form has basic validations with javascript and pagination for user's table.

 In the upload page you will be able to drag and drop one or multiple images at once and see a preview.
-*Carrousel of images is not functional
-*Saving image to a storage is not functional

 Public Routes:
-path='/login'
+path='/'

 Protected Routes:
 path='/employees'
 path='/upload'

 If you are not signed in you wont be able to see the protected routes.
+If you navigate to a different directory you should see a 404 error page

+NOT FUNCTIONAL FEATURES:
+Hashrouting
+Carrousel of images is not functional
+Saving image to a storage is not functional

 ## Available Scripts